responsible-business-decision-making/trbs/model/data/README.md

 (e.g. increase in social cohesion and/or employment among refugees).
 - recognizes that not all outcomes carry the same value for different stakeholders, allowing the user to set strategic priorities, against which assessment is made.

+### IZZ
+This case demonstrates how IZZ offers healthcare institutions objective insights into what –for them- the optimal strategy is with regard to the People pillar, mainly focusing on the employability of their employees.
+There is a serious need for measures that will help achieve a balance between supply and demand in the healthcare sector but also to account for the welfare of personnel.
+IZZ uses the strategic decision making process to support many healthcare institutions in finding out what measures will help make healthcare a more pleasant, efficient and attractive working environment.